-- 1. The case manager must monitor the care plan according to the following schedule: - a.
+- 1. The case manager must monitor the care plan according to the following schedule:

+- a.
 Core M/S monthly;

 - b.
+Self Neglect monthly;

+- c.
+Abuse/Social Services monthly;

+- d.
+Early Intervention monthly;

+- e.
+Home Delivered Meals intermittently;

+- f.
+Co-Pay as needed, but at least every six (6) months.

+- 2. In the event that the agency is unable to meet one of the above time lines in a specific instance, the reasons shall be documented

-Self Neglect monthly; - c.
-Abuse/Social Services monthly; - d.
-Early Intervention monthly; - e.
-Home Delivered Meals intermittently; - f.
-Co-Pay as needed, but at least every six (6) months. - 2.
-The case manager must review care plans at least twice a year.
-The case manager must gather relevant information and involve clinical specialists to consult on case reviews as needed. - 3.
-The agency must have plans and procedures for all consumer reassessments: - a.
-Use the Department reassessment tool to conduct a first reassessment at six (6) months for Core S/M and Co-Pay.
-After that, use the Department tool to complete a reassessment for Core S/M and Co-Pay every six (6) months and whenever there is a significant change in consumer's status, as defined in the agency's policy and procedure relating to reassessments. - b.
-Visit consumer in the appropriate setting and conduct face to face interview to review established goals and progress in meeting those goals. - 4.
-The agency must track number of referrals, sources, and other information needed to report to the Department.
+- 3. The case manager must review care plans at least twice a year.
+The case manager must gather relevant information and involve clinical specialists to consult on case reviews as needed.
+In the event that the agency is unable to meet one of this time line in a specific instance, the reasons shall be documented

+- 4. The agency must have plans and procedures for all consumer reassessments: - a.
+Use the Department reassessment tool to conduct a first reassessment at six (6) months for all consumers.
+After that, use the Department tool to complete a reassessment for all consumers every six (6) months and whenever there is a significant change in consumer's status, as defined in the agency's policy and procedure relating to reassessments. - b.
+Visit consumer in the appropriate setting and conduct face to face interview to review established goals and progress in meeting those goals. - 5.
+The agency must track number of referrals, sources, and other information needed to report to the Department in the format and at intervals specified by the Department.